Electric vehicles have arrived in a big way, and this is great news for Maine!

 - Electric vehicle rebates are available in Maine

-The price of electric cars and conventional cars is now about the same, especially after the federal tax credit that could save you between $2,500 and $7,500.
+The price of new electric cars and conventional gas-powered cars is now about the same, perhaps slightly cheaper for lifetime ownership of an electric vehicle, especially after the federal tax credit and state rebates are applied.
 Once you own an electric vehicle, it costs half as much to drive as a conventional vehicle, according to the U.S. Department of Energy.
 So, with little or no gasoline or oil changes to budget for, and the inexpensive amount of electricity they consume, you’ll be saving money right away.
-Like solar panels on a home, the energy you use is free, once you’ve made the initial investment.

 Improve Air Quality